Prakharpan-dey/BlyFt/README.md

 ```
 ## 🔮 Future Plans

-We're constantly evolving and have some exciting ideas in the pipeline to make Brevity even more engaging and trustworthy:
+We're constantly evolving and have some exciting ideas in the pipeline to make BlyFt even more engaging and trustworthy:

 - **60-word Summaries** ✍️ - Every article condensed into a crisp, 60-word summary for quick insights, saving you even more time.
 - **Smart Notifications** 🔔 - Personalized alerts for breaking news and topics you care about, delivering crucial updates.